Forthcoming – Philosophy and Interdisciplinary Social Science: A Dialogue

 Forthcoming: Southern Economic Journal

 ABSTRACT: There is a rich theoretical literature in economics which models habit-forming behaviours, of which addiction is the exemplar, but there is a paucity of experimental economic studies eliciting and comparing the preferences that economic theory suggests may differ between addicts and non-addicts.
-We evaluate a set of… more »
+We evaluate an incentive-compatible risk… more »

 Forthcoming – Review of Economics & Statistics.